 The company also runs a special Perfect Match Postcard program to profile and target consumers in the local community that are most likely to become loyal customers with a jumbo, custom-designed, full-color postcard.
 There is also a special “Cultural Edition” program just for cultural organizations (theaters, museums, etc.).

-This company currently ranks #472 on Entrepreneur magazine’s Franchise 500 list.
-Founded in 2003 and franchising since 2010, the number of locations has grown in recent years from 12 in 2010 to the current total of 70, 11 of which are company-owned and all of which are located in the U.S.
+Founded in 2003 and franchising since 2010, the number of locations has grown in recent years from 12 in 2010 to the current total of 75 (up from last year’s total of 70), 27 of which are company-owned and all of which are located in the U.S.

 4. Our Town America